TREND: Truncated Generalized Normal Density Estimation of Inception Embeddings for GAN Evaluation: Related Work

 IS~\cite{IS} uses the pre-trained Inception model for both embedding and density estimation.
 Given test images, it measures the KLD of the conditional probability $p(y|x)$ from the marginal distribution $p(y)$ using the softmax output of the Inception model:

-where $x$ is a test data (i.e., generated image) and $y$ is the predicted class label.
-The KLD for two probability distributions $p$ and $q$ is defined as
+where $x^g$ is a test data (i.e., generated image) and $y$ is the predicted class label.
 Since IS does not consider the target distribution and only uses the conditional probability estimated by the Inception model for the generated images, its adequacy has been controversial~\cite{empirical}.
 For example, it favors highly classifiable images instead of high quality images.

 FID~\cite{FID} also uses the Inception model for image embedding.
-Assuming that the distribution of embedded Inception features is Gaussian, it measures the Fr\'echet distance between the Gaussian distributions for the generated and real data, i.e.,
+Assuming that the distribution of embedded features is Gaussian, it measures the Fr\'echet distance between the Gaussian distributions for the generated and real data, i.e.,

 where $\left\|\cdot\right\|^2_2$ denotes the $l2$-norm operator and $\left(\mu^g,\Sigma^g\right)$ and $\left(\mu^r,\Sigma^r\right)$ are the mean and the covariance of the generated and real data, respectively.
 Having a straightforward approach and formula, it is commonly used for GAN evaluation in recent days.
-However, it has been argued that FID is biased~\cite{infinity} and the normality is not guaranteed~\cite{KID}.
+However, it has been argued that FID is biased~\cite{infinity,fidself} and the normality is not guaranteed~\cite{KID}.
 In order to address the bias problem, extrapolating FID with respect to the number of samples is proposed in~\cite{infinity}.
 Nonetheless, the issue of inaccurate normal density estimation still remains.
+In addition, FID is unexpectedly susceptible to low-level preprocessing such as resizing and compression~\cite{aliased}.

+The Kernel Inception distance (KID)~\cite{KID} measures the maximum mean discrepancy of the two distributions after transforming the Inception features using a kernel function.
+While KID estimates feature distributions without normality assumption, the choice of a proper kernel function has not been well studied.

-Measuring different aspects (e.g., fidelity and diversity) of generated images separately has been also considered~\cite{PR, IPR, DC}.
-Although such an approach can be effective for a diagnostic purpose, using a single-valued metric facilitates more efficient and convenient for evaluation and comparison of GAN models, and thus has been more popular.
+Measuring different aspects (e.g., fidelity and diversity) of generated images separately has been also considered~\cite{PR,IPR,DC}.
+For instance, the improved precision and recall method~\cite{IPR} applies the precision and recall approach in machine learning to real and generated images for GAN evaluation.
+Although such an approach can be effective for a diagnostic purpose, using a single-valued metric facilitates more efficient and convenient evaluation and comparison of GAN models, and thus has been more popular.